xrdesign/embodiedcode.net/README.md

 # Hardware Pickup

-- We will distribute Oculus Quest 2 headsets to participating students on Sunday March 21.
+- We will distribute Oculus Quest 2 headsets to participating students on Sunday 3/21.
+Details TBD
+- We will collect the headsets on Monday 3/29.

 # Schedule